iNezerr/iNezerr/README.md

 Hey there 👋,

-I am a full stack software engineer, who is more focused on frontend.
+I am a full stack web developer, who is more focused on frontend.
 I recently started to create blog posts and open source packages mainly about frontend and devOps.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
 You can see a full list of what I am up to on [Dev.to](https://dev.to/nezer).
 If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/nezer), give me a shout out [@__nezerr](https://twitter.com/__nezerr), give some ♥ on [DEV.to](https://dev.to/nezer).

   ---